HOMES & HOMEOWNERS

 Kelli Quinn | Moab, Spring 2017

-Kelli built her home with CR in the Spring of 2016.
+Kelli built her home with Community Rebuilds in the Spring of 2016.
 Kelli grew up in central Pennsylvania and lived in the northern Adirondacks of New York for a while before moving to Moab in 2014.
-Moab’s unique and beautiful environment as well as the grand escapades to be had in its backyard made the southwest instantly drew her in, and Kelli is now a Vegetation Management Field Lead for the National Park Service.
+Moab’s unique and beautiful environment as well as the grand escapades to be had in its backyard made the southwest instantly draw her in, and Kelli is now a Vegetation Management Field Lead for the National Park Service.

-Kelli enjoys climbing, mt./biking, boating, skiing in the LaSals in the winter, and just being outdoors.
+Kelli enjoys climbing, mountain biking, boating, skiing in the LaSals in the winter, and just being outdoors.
 Finding so much inspiration in Moab, she is very excited to have been able to lay down roots in the area.